hierynomus/assumeng/README.md

 Note
 ----
-Please ensure that Assume NG is on the classpath *before* TestNG.
+# Please ensure that Assume NG is on the classpath *before* TestNG.
 This is because we need to classpath override the TestNG <code>org.testng.internal.Invoker</code> class to hook in our behavior.
+# Assume NG currently works with TestNG 5.14.10 (due to the adaptation above).

 Usage
 -----